-The VR Lab @ Stanford University's CCRMA conducts research in the artful design of virtual, augmented, and mixed reality (VR, AR, XR) for music.
-The VR Lab supports research projects in the CCRMA community, as well as collaborations with Computer Science, Art and Art History, and Communication at Stanford.
+Located in the Reality Room at Stanford's Center for Computer Research in Music and Acoustics (CCRMA), the Stanford VR Design Lab conducts research in the artful design of virtual, augmented, and mixed reality (VR, AR, XR) for human expression and creativity.
+The VR Design Lab supports design research projects at CCRMA, and collaborates with Computer Science, Art and Art History, and Communication at Stanford and beyond.

 • What does it mean to design artfully in the medium?